 There's a real taste of Richard III in Julie Darling, where we're invited to delight in just how far our wicked protagonist is prepared to go to get what she wants, using the people around her like pieces on a chessboard.
 It's also another "only in the 70s," non-PC affair, where about half of the supporting characters are hookers and pimps, and the other half are kids.
 The fact that it's oddly foreign may have something to do with that, too, being a Canadian and German co-production.
 Most of the cast is speaking English, but Julie's best friend is very clearly dubbed.
 So to call this one a bit strange is certainly an understatement, but it's also rather good.
 Most of the acting - with the unfortunate exception of the woman playing Julie's mother - is on point, and the story is smart and ambitious.
 The girl playing Julie is unquestionably the all-star, Oscar nominee Anthony Franciosa plays her father and even Sybil Danning gives a nice, grounded performance.
 Great locations and a minimal but effective score help seal the deal.

-Extra features are the same across both discs, but fairly substantial.
+Extra features are essentially the same across all three releases, but fairly substantial.
 Basically, Isabelle Mejias (who plays Julie) and Sybil Danning each give us separate intros to the film, audio commentaries and on-camera interviews.
 And boy oh boy, does Isabelle not like this film, and she really wants to make sure we know it.
 It can be a little frustrating for fans, who are after all, probably the only people who'll be watching these extras.
 But once you get past that, she is a good sport, forthcoming and informative, and even pretty funny.
 Sybil Danning is more of an affable supporter all-around; and as is the case with many Code Red special features, when they start to run out of things to say about Julie Darling, the moderators grill them about their entire filmographies.
 There's lots of great content here from both women, but over two commentaries and two interviews, it starts to get a little dry and redundant.
 I wish they would've edited them together or something to turn them into a single commentary and featurette, which would've been a lot tighter and more fun.
 But as it is, it's still a lot of great stuff, and any serious fan who grew up with Julie Darling will lap it all up.

 One of my all time favourite Code Red releases.
 And it looks terrific.
 Good work, Bill!